 Urajiro does not look the same on every dog.
 One major difference is the individual color pattern on a particular dog.
 Japanese breeds only come in quite traditional color patterns compared to all the possible coat color combinations that can happen in dogs.
 This makes it easy to spot the effect of urajiro:

 It’s easy to notice urajiro markings on a solid red coat.
-Red Shibas or Akitas commonly get their color from being clear sable (E/- ky/ky Ay/-).
-The intensity and spread of urajiro vary from dog to dog.
+Solid red Shibas or Akitas express clear sable.
+The intensity and spread of urajiro vary a lot from dog to dog.

-Brindle (E/- kbr/- Ay/-) adds vertical black stripes on red coat and can cause minimal to intense striping patterns.
-Brindle can affect any A-Locus pattern with at least some red pigment (brindle sable, brindle points,…).
+Brindle adds vertical black stripes on any red coat.
+Brindle can affect any A locus pattern that has at least some red pigment (brindle sable, brindle saddle, brindle point,…).

-Urajiro affects the red pigment underneath the brindle pattern and causes a color gradient from cream to red while the black stripes are not affected.
-The more red coat is visible under the black stripes the easier the urajiro becomes visible.
+Urajiro affects the red pigment underneath the brindle pattern and causes a color gradient from cream to red.
+The more red coat is visible despite the black stripes, the easier the urajiro becomes visible.

 Learn More